 - How to “process shop” formal and informal mechanisms

-- An introduction to Interest Based Negotiation
+- Introduction to Interest Based Negotiation

-- How to work collaboratively to create win-win outcomes
+- Working collaboratively to create win-win outcomes

 What You Will Learn